zeroclipboard/zeroclipboard/README.md

+# WARNING
+**This `master` branch contains the v2.x codebase for ZeroClipboard, which is currently in an unstable state!
+If you want to see the v1.x codebase, please see the [`1.x-master`](https://github.com/zeroclipboard/zeroclipboard/tree/1.x-master) branch instead.**

 # ZeroClipboard

 The ZeroClipboard library provides an easy way to copy text to the clipboard using an invisible [Adobe Flash](http://en.wikipedia.org/wiki/Adobe_Flash) movie and a [JavaScript](http://en.wikipedia.org/wiki/JavaScript) interface.
 The "Zero" signifies that the library is invisible and the user interface is left entirely up to you.